-Discussions: Online participation is essential in this course, and it is worth 20% of your overall course grade.
+Discussions: Online participation is essential in this course, and it is worth 30% of your overall course grade.
 There will be three discussion topics during this semester.
 To participate in the discussions you need to access the "Discussion Tool" link.
 For each discussion topic, you must submit one main post and at least two responses to your colleagues' posts.
 You are not allowed to view your colleagues' posts unless you post yours first.
 You are expected to post meaningful and reflective responses, and to support your statements with course readings.
 It is your responsibility to read all of the messages that are posted in the online discussion.
 To receive full credit, all discussion posts must be made by the time and date listed on the course schedule.
 Each discussion link will be deactivated after the discussion due date.
 Your posts will be graded on the quality of your writing, your analysis of the topic, and your contribution of new thoughts to the discussion thread.

-Assignments: In this class, there will be 2 assignments that are worth 20% of your overall course grade.
-More detailed instructions will be provided to you in Canvas.
+Assignments: In this class, there will be 3 assignments that are worth 30% of your overall course grade.
+All assignments are due on the dates and times listed in the course schedule.
+Detailed instructions will be provided in Canvas.